lifeofcoding/node-agency/README.md

 # Node Agency

-⚠️ This project is in development and should not be used in Production.
+⚠️ This project is in development and looking for contributors.

 Inspired by CrewAI this frameworks goal is to make it easy to use nodejs to build & deploy agents.